gem5/gem5-resources-website/MAINTAINING.md

 - `url`: The Raw GitHub URL of the JSON data, or the local path, with root directory being the `public` directory of this codebase.
 - `isMongo`: A boolean value indicating whether the data source is MongoDB or not, set to false.

+# Hosting on a Different Domain

+In order to host the website on a different domain, firstly you need to add a CNAME file to the `public` directory with the domain name as the content of the file.
+For example, if you want to host the website on `https://resources.gem5.org`, you need to add a file named `CNAME` to the `public` directory with the content `resources.gem5.org`.
+Next, in order to load the static assets correctly, you need to change the `assetPrefix` and `basePath` properties in the `next.config.js` file.
+For example, if you want to host the website on `https://resources.gem5.org`, you need to change the `assetPrefix` and `basePath` properties to `undefined` and `/` respectively.
+If you want to host the website on `https://resources.gem5.org/gem5-resources`, you need to change the `assetPrefix` and `basePath` properties to `/gem5-resources/` and `/gem5-resources` respectively.

 # Adding a New Category